5 Data Manipulation

 # Calculate Population Density (people per square mile)

-gdf['Total Population'] / gdf['Land Area (sq miles)']
+gdf['Total Population'] / gdf['land_area_sq_miles']

 )